maxmcd/blog/content/posts/bramble.md

 About a year and a half ago I decided to start working on a build system inspired by Nix called [Bramble](https://github.com/maxmcd/bramble).
 Andrew Chambers had launched [hermes](https://github.com/andrewchambers/hermes) and I was messing around with [starlark-go](https://github.com/google/starlark-go) a bit and it seemed like writing a Nix-inspired functional build system with Starlark would be a nice way to better understand how they work.

 Bramble is no longer a test project, and has matured into something that I think has a few interesting ideas worth sharing.
-The project is still very rough around the edges.
-If you try using it it will likely break in some marvelous and unexpected ways.
-That said, the feature set has roughly stabilized, and I'm at least sure that the remaining pieces to fix are technically possible to implement, so it felt like a good time to start talking about it a little more.

-Bramble is complicated, and I tend to get bogged down in the details, so what follows will just be a handful of questions that I can imagine myself asking if I saw a project like this in the wild.

 ## What is it in a few sentences?

 Bramble is a work-in-progress functional build system inspired by Nix.
 It intends to be a user-friendly, robust, and reliable way to build software.
 It is reproducible, rootless, daemonless, proactively-sandboxed, project-based, and extremely cacheable (more on all that [here](https://github.com/maxmcd/bramble#readme)).

 Unlike traditional package managers Bramble does not intend to maintain a core set of packages.
 Similarly to Go, Bramble packages are just version control repositories.
 More `npm i` than `apt-get`.

+The project is still very rough around the edges.
+If you try using it it will likely break in some marvelous and unexpected ways.

 ## How do I use it?